 Fun fact: The semicircle stage has three tiers that face the stage to give all concertgoers a great experience.
 Let's not forget its state-of-the-art sound system that is unlike any other in the city.

-Neighborhood: Surrounded by other great bars such as The Matchbox and Cold Crush, the Meadowlark Bar is right in the midst of the growing LoDo neighborhood.
-There are a good dozen restaurants in walking distance from the venue where you can grab a bite before a show.
+Neighborhood: There are a good dozen restaurants in walking distance from the venue in the Ballpark neighborhood where you can grab a bite before a show.

 Types of music: indie, DJs